daleymj/Draft-Sharks-Technical-Task/README.md

 3. **Dark Mode**:
    - Added a dark mode toggle, allowing users to switch between light and dark themes.

-4. **Basic Accessibility**:
+4. **Accessibility**:
+   - Included a “Skip to Main Content” link for screen reader users.
-   - Implemented semantic HTML for accessibility, including the use of descriptive tags and straightforward keyboard navigation.
+   - Used semantic HTML with `aria` labels and roles.
+   - Ensured keyboard navigation across interactive elements.

-5. **Hover/Focus Effects**:
+5. **Hover Effects**:
-   - Added hover/focus effects to improve user experience.
-Filtering options change color on hover/focus, providing visual feedback, and dropdown lists include hover/focus styling for better accessibility.
+   - Added hover effects to improve user experience.
+Filtering options change color on hover, providing visual feedback, and dropdown lists include hover styling for better accessibility.

 6. **Selective Team Display for Demonstration**:
    - For the purpose of this project, only a few teams were included to demonstrate functionality and interactivity quickly.
-With more time, this could be expanded to include the full set of teams.
+With more time, this could be expanded to include a full set of teams.

 ---